 Cost anomalies

-The detection service leverages time series modeling to monitor billing data and analyze the trend of spending in your cloud environment.
-It identifies billing patterns across DoiT customers, forecasts your cloud spending, and continuously refined to provide even more accurate results.
+The detection service leverages time series modeling to monitor data and analyze the trend of spending in your cloud environment.
+It identifies billing patterns across DoiT customers, forecasts your cloud spending, and is continuously refined to provide even more accurate results.

 Before you begin